 Aside from pitting the cherries, the clafoutis making process is pretty easy and basically entails making a batter with eggs, sugar, dairy, and a bit of flour.

 If you watched the ATK video then you’ll learn what I did… The reason the French often keep cherry pits in is for the flavor, so ATK recommends adding just a dash of cinnamon in with the cherries for that extra pizazz.

 You’ll want to make sure your skillet is nice and hot before melting butter in it and then pouring in the bater and scattering around the cherries.

 Then you just need to bake it and let it cool a bit.

 If you’ve never tried clafoutis, try it.
-It’s a delicious custardy dessert and it’s seriously hard not to enjoy it.
+It’s a delicious custardy dessert and it’s seriously hard not to enjoy.
 It’s perfect for serving to a crowd, especially if you’re having a French-themed dinner party.
 It’s incredibly easy to make, but also quite impressive!

 Have you ever made a clafoutis?

 - 1 1/2 lbs fresh sweet cherries, pitted and halved